Anandu0603/Brain-Tumor-Detection-/README.md

 # Brain Tumor Detection System 🧠

 ## Project Description
 A web-based application that uses deep learning to detect brain tumors from MRI scans.
 The system classifies into four categories: glioma, meningioma, pituitary, and no tumor.
+And based on classification AI analyse and give real time updates based on alaysis report ....

 ## Features ✨
 - **Instant Analysis**: Immediate results upon MRI scan upload